By Melody Barthelemy

 4. Reviewed my incoming vs. outgoing – I determined in order to meet my goal, I needed more money.
 I locked down a permanent side hustle and a seasonal side hustle.

 5. Every Friday, I made a payment on my loan from my side hustle.
-Every other Friday, I made a payment from my full-time job, in addition to my autopay.
+I made a payment from my full-time job, in addition to my autopay, every other Friday.

-6. I used every penny that came to me to pay off the loan: bonuses, gifts, etc. I picked up every shift that was available, oftentimes working all day, and every weekend.
+6. Every penny that came to me was used to pay off the loan: bonuses, gifts, etc. I picked up every shift that was available, oftentimes working all day, and every weekend.

 Setting Other Financial Goals

 One of my goals is to move, so I started a moving fund.
 My ultimate financial goal is early retirement.
-I’m focusing on a bridge account to hold me over during the early retirement period.
-I also now invest in my 401K and Roth IRA to build a nice cushion for my later years.
+As a result, I’m focusing on a bridge account to hold me over during the early retirement period.
+Additionally, I also now invest in my 401K and Roth IRA to build a nice cushion for my later years.